Librium Abuse Side Effects, Withdrawal, and Addiction Treatment

-Librium, which is the brand name for chlordiazepoxide, is a prescription medication that belongs to a class of controlled substances called benzodiazepines.
-It is a central nervous system (CNS) depressant, meaning it slow down brain activity.
-Chlordiazepoxide is commonly used to treat anxiety disorders, and to mitigate the symptoms of alcohol and other sedative withdrawal syndromes.
-In combination with a second drug called Clidinium, chlordiazepoxide is also used to manage the symptoms of irritable bowel syndrome 1, 2, 3.
+Librium—which is the brand name for chlordiazepoxide—is a prescription medication that belongs to a class of controlled substances called benzodiazepines.
+It is a central nervous system (CNS) depressant, meaning it slows down brain activity.
+Chlordiazepoxide is commonly used to treat anxiety disorders, as well as to mitigate the symptoms of alcohol withdrawal and other sedative withdrawal syndromes.
+In combination with a second drug called Clidinium, chlordiazepoxide is also used to manage the symptoms of irritable bowel syndrome.1,2,3

-Like all benzodiazepines, Librium can be habit-forming and presents a risk of abuse and addiction 1,2.
-Misuse of Librium occurs when it is used in larger doses, more often, or for longer courses than directed by a physician 1.
-Librium abuse frequently occurs when it is taken nonmedically for the intended purpose of getting “high.”
-Users may snort the contents of the capsules or combine it with other drugs, such as alcohol or opioids to create a stronger effect.
+Like in the case of all benzodiazepines, Librium use can be habit-forming and presents the risk of abuse and addiction.1,2 Misuse of Librium occurs when it is used in larger doses, more often, or for longer courses than directed by a physician.1 Librium abuse frequently occurs when it is taken nonmedically for the intended purpose of getting high.
+Users may snort the contents of Librium capsules or combine Librium with other drugs, such as alcohol or opioids, to create a stronger effect.

-Misusing or abusing Librium can decrease its efficacy, increase the risk of overdose, and lead to unpleasant withdrawal symptoms 1.
-Its sedative effects can be amplified when mixed with other substances, such as alcohol or other CNS depressants.
+Misusing or abusing Librium can decrease its efficacy, increase the risk of overdose, and lead to unpleasant benzodiazepine withdrawal symptoms.1 Its sedative effects can be amplified when it is mixed with other substances, such as alcohol or other CNS depressants.
 Combining Librium with other drugs can increase the risk of overdose and adverse effects.

 There are several signs and symptoms that someone is abusing Librium, ranging from physical symptoms to behavioral signs of addiction.